The Tait Brothers

 ROBERT JOHN TAIT.

-A year or two later, in 1892 or 1893, Robert John Tait and family moved back to Manitoba, and then returned to British Columbia in 1895, settling in south Vancouver (Sea Island) and retiring in Marpole.
+In 1892 or 1893, Robert John Tait and family moved back to Manitoba, and then returned to British Columbia in 1895, settling in south Vancouver (Sea Island) and retiring in Marpole.

 Robert was a dairy farmer, but he was also an entrepreneur.